nushankodikara/Silence-Remover/README.md

-# Silence-Remover
+# Silence Remover
+> Automatically Trims Silent Parts From Your Videos

 This Script will use python moviepy library with ffmpeg to automatically trim out silent sections of a video files.
-Will be helpful on content creation.
+Will be helpful on content creation and editing.

 ## Usage